 Patient Centered Medical Home Essential Responsibilities (Principals)

-- Collaborate with individual patients, their personal physicians, and when appropriate the patient’s family to ensure accessible, comprehensive, compassionate, and culturally competent care
+- Collaborate with individual patients, other care providers, and when appropriate the patient’s family to ensure accessible, comprehensive, compassionate, and culturally competent care.

-- Ensure all decisions respect patients’ wants, needs, and preferences and that patients have the education and support they require to make decisions and participate in their own care.
+- Ensure all decisions consider patients’ needs and preferences, and that patients are fully informed to participate in their own care and make care decisions.

-Verbal and Written Skills to perform the job: Bilingual (English/Spanish).
+Verbal and Written Skills to perform the job: Bilingual preferred.
 Familiarity with basic word processing, spreadsheet, and database applications.
 Accurate keyboarding skills.